AAsteriskz7/SignalCore/README.md

-# Signal-Core
+# SignalCore

-**Smart AI Cost Reduction**: Cut LLM token usage by ~38% while maintaining answer quality.
+**Smart AI Cost Reduction**: Cut LLM token usage by ~69% while maintaining answer quality.

-Signal-Core is a two-stage pipeline that intelligently filters out redundant content from long documents.
+SignalCore is a two-stage pipeline that intelligently filters out redundant content from long documents.
 It reads your document, removes the "fluff" and repetitive sentences, and produces a shorter, "high-signal" version - getting you the same quality answers while using significantly fewer tokens.

 ## What It Does

 When you feed a long document to an LLM, you're paying for every token - including redundant sentences, repetitive explanations, and low-value content.
-Signal-Core solves this by:
+SignalCore solves this by:

 1. **Semantic Chunking**: Splits documents at optimal sentence boundaries
 2. **Smart Filtering**: Removes redundant sentences while preserving key information
-3. **Cost Savings**: Reduces tokens by ~38% on average
+3. **Cost Savings**: Reduces tokens by ~69% on average

 **Result**: Same quality answers, lower AI costs.